ricardocajo/error-monitor-ros-gazebo/README.md

 #### Q2.
 Do you think these errors could be somewhat described by a property of the robot in relation to its environment?
 Is there any exception?
 (Give a property example if needed)

-*Give a brief introduction to my work with some examples (with visuals of some properties writing)*
+*Give a brief introduction of the work (follow readme introduction)*

 #### Q3.
 Do you think the DSL covers all before mentioned possible properties?
 Is there any exception?